Newcastle-under-Lyme

+Newcastle grew up in the twelfth century around the castle which gave the town its name, and received its first charter in 1173.
+The town's early industries included millinery, silk weaving, and coal mining, but despite its proximity to the Potteries it did not develop a ceramics trade.

 Toponym

-The name "Newcastle" is derived from a mid 12th century motte and bailey that was built after King Stephen granted lands in the area to Ranulf de Gernon, Earl of Chester; the land was for his support during the civil war known as The Anarchy.
-"Lyme" might refer to the Lyme Brook or the Forest of Lyme (with lime and elm trees) that covered an extensive area across the present day counties of Cheshire, Staffordshire and parts of Derbyshire.
+The name "Newcastle" is derived from a mid-12th century motte and bailey that was built after King Stephen granted lands in the area to Ranulf de Gernon, Earl of Chester; the land was known for his support during the civil war known as The Anarchy.

+The element Lyme is found throughout the locality, such as in Lyme Brook and the Forest of Lyme.
+This ultimately derives from a Brythonic word related to the modern Welsh "llwyf", meaning elm.
+Elm trees covered an extensive area across the present day counties of Cheshire, Staffordshire and parts of Derbyshire.